tuxuser/gst-webrtcredux/examples/h264-browser/README.md

 # WebRTC Redux - Interactive example
-This example consist in a videotestsrc encoded with x264enc streamed to a browser through webrtc.
+This example consist of a webcam/microphone stream (V: VP8, A: Opus) from the browser sent to gstreamer/webrtc-rs client through webrtc.

 ## Instructions
 ### Run this example